axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/accessibility/index.rst

 - **Task Widget**: Pressing Alt + W will focus on the first task in the Task widget.
 Pressing it again moves the focus to the next task in the list.
 - **Case Widget**: Pressing Alt + Q focuses on the first case in the Case widget, and subsequent presses cycle through the list of cases.
 - **Process Widget**: Pressing Alt + A focuses on the first process in the Process widget and cycles through the other processes sequentially.

+Once you reach the last visible item in the list, the portal will scroll down if you press the shortcut.
+If you are on the very last item in the list, the focus will jump to the first item if you press the shortcut.

 Navigation for Multiple Task or Case Widgets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^